 - Your CV must make you sound like someone actively involved in the world and someone who has interests.
 If all you do is watch soapies all day then it’s time to get real!
 But if you watch TV in order to post reviews online, write a blog, be critical, watch shows about your area of interest etc – then you could be hot stuff.

-Just make yourself sound like an amazingly useful person to have around ok…!
-Good luck!!
+Make yourself sound like an amazingly useful person to have around ok…!
+Good luck!